Ezekiel bread dates back to biblical times. It is made of sprouted grains and legumes and is a good fiber, protein, and complex carbohydrate source.

 - Blood Sugar is lower in carb content, meaning lower sugar spikes.

 - Easier to Digest – It has fewer starch molecules that help in easy digestion.

 - Prevents Chronic Illness – It has higher antioxidants and thus combats free radical damage.

 How to Prepare Ezekiel Bread?

-Today, I share an easy Ezekiel Bread recipe that you can make in the comfort of your home.
+Today, I share an easy Ezekiel Bread recipe you can make in your home.